aldur/aldur.github.io/_micros/til-ensure-ending-newlines.md

 From its [manual](https://www.gnu.org/software/gawk/manual/gawk.html#Output-Separators-1):

+> The output from an entire print statement is called an output record.
+Each
+> print statement outputs one output record, and then outputs a string called
+> the output record separator (or ORS).
+The initial value of ORS is the string
-> Thus, each print statement normally makes a separate line.
+> "\n" (i.e., a newline character).
+Thus, each print statement normally makes a
+> separate line.

+This includes the last line, so that it will terminate with a newline character.